Easy to Difficult Bible Trivia Quiz

 It is commendable to do good things, but that does not allow us into heaven and is not part of being repentant.

-Being repentant involves reviewing your sins, asking God for forgiveness, and changing your sinful ways.
+Being repentant is reviewing your sins, asking God for forgiveness, and changing your sinful ways.

 Ezekiel 18:30